box/boxcli/examples/User Creation & Provisioning/README.md

 4. Optional: To directly upload folder structure from local directory, update [LocalUploadPath](/examples/User%20Creation%20%26%20Provisioning/Users_Create_Provision.ps1#L14), comment out [Create-Folder-Structure](/examples/User%20Creation%20%26%20Provisioning/Users_Create_Provision.ps1#L37), and uncomment [OnboardingFolderId](/examples/User%20Creation%20%26%20Provisioning/Users_Create_Provision.ps1#L40).

 ## 2. Run the script
 Now all you need to do is run the script.
 Change the directory to the folder containing the script.
-In this example, it is the User Provisioning folder.
+In this example, it is the `User Creation & Provisioning` folder.
 ```
 rvb@lab:~/box-cli/examples/User Creation & Provisioning$ pwsh
 PowerShell 7.2.4